-Cortona’s history is long and complex.
-It was originally known as Curtun, a settlement which belonged to the neighboring region of Umbria.
+Cortona’s history is long and complicated.
+It was initially known as Curtun, a settlement which belonged to the neighboring region of Umbria.
 However, as the Etruscans rose to power in central Italy, a decision was made to join the Etruscan League in the 7th century BC.
 At the height of their power, the Etruscans were a mighty civilization, the Godfathers of Tuscany’s wine industry.
 Of course, with power and influence comes rivalry and jealously; neighboring Rome set its sights on conquering the Etruscan territory, and war soon broke out.
-In 265 BC Etruria fell to Rome – Cortona eventually became a Roman colony under the name Corito.
-Yet its citizens continued to fiercely resist Roman rule.
+In 265 BC, Etruria fell to Rome – Cortona eventually became a Roman colony under the name Corito.
+Yet, its citizens continued to resist Roman rule fiercely.
 They conspired with the Carthaginian ruler Hannibal against Rome during the Punic Wars.
 It was not until 88BC that the constant civil disobedience was curtailed when Rome granted the province of Tuscia autonomy.

 However, Cortona’s prosperity was not to last.
 During The Gothic War between the Byzantine Empire during the reign of Emperor Justinian I and the Ostrogothic Kingdom of Italy (535-554), Cortona was sacked and destroyed.
-Little is known about the settlement after this period –the Roman Empire was overrun by tribes from northern Europe in the 5th century AD, allowing the Lombards to assume control of Tuscany for over two centuries.
+Little is known about the settlement after this period.
+In essence, the Roman Empire was overrun by tribes from northern Europe in the 5th century AD, allowing the Lombards to assume control of Tuscany for over two centuries.
 However, in 773, the emperor Charlemagne conquered much of Western and Central Europe, including Tuscany, Emilia, Venice, and Corsica.
-Thereafter, civil wars raged across Tuscany for many centuries between rival houses, vying for power.
+After that, civil wars raged across Tuscany for many centuries between rival houses vying for power.

 However, in 1409 the Ladislaus dynasty conquered Cortona, selling the town to the Medicis in 1411.
 The Medici family patronaged and supported the Renaissance artists more than any other Tuscan family in history.
-Cosimo the Elder (1389-1464) managed to finagle a rare 25-year stretch of relative peace for the city of Florence.
-His successor Lorenzo de’ Medici was a legendary supporter of the arts and humanities; providing crucial early recognition and support for Leonardo di Vinci, Sandro Botticelli, and Michelangelo, among others.
+Cosimo the Elder (1389-1464) managed to finagle a rare 25-year stretch of relative peace for Florence.
+His successor, Lorenzo de’ Medici, was a legendary supporter of the arts and humanities, providing crucial early recognition and support for Leonardo di Vinci, Sandro Botticelli, and Michelangelo, among others.

 The Medici dynasty ruled Tuscany until the 18th century – Maria Theresa of Austria installed her husband Francis as the grand duke of Tuscany in 1737.
 Her legacy in Italy was considerable.
-Mother of 16 children – including Marie Antoinette – Theresa kept local potentates in check and pushed through reforms that banned witch-burning and torture, while simultaneously establishing mandatory education and allowing Italian peasants to keep a modest share of their crops.
+Mother of 16 children – including Marie Antoinette – Theresa kept local potentates in check.
+She pushed through reforms that banned witch-burning and torture while simultaneously establishing mandatory education and allowing Italian peasants to keep a modest share of their crops.
 Cortona, meanwhile, came under the authority of the House of Lorraine.

 Sadly, in 1796 Italy was besieged by rival factions desperately attempting to seize control, including Napoleon, the Habsburgs, and their Russian allies.
 Much of the priceless cultural patrimony was divided up as the spoils of war.
 Napoleon Bonaparte took over swaths of Tuscany in 1779, yet he could not maintain his iron grip, finally losing the region to Grand Duke Ferdinando III in 1814.

 Nevertheless, the rest of the 19th century was no walk in the park for many Tuscans.
-During 1848 and 1849 revolution broke out, and a radical government was temporarily installed in France.
+During 1848 and 1849, a revolution broke out, and a radical government was temporarily installed in France.
 Nervous that the Austrians would invade, conservative Florentine leaders invited the Habsburg king Leopold II to return as archduke of Tuscany.
-However, rural unrest mixed with brutal repression galvanized nationalist sentiments in the region, culminating in the creation of an inaugural united nation-state.
-In 1871 Rome was proclaimed capital of a newly unified Italy.
+However, rural unrest mixed with brutal repression galvanized nationalist sentiments in the region, culminating in creating an inaugural united nation-state.
+In 1871 Rome was proclaimed the capital of a newly unified Italy.

 Gastronomy & Wine

-The Super-Tuscan formula, which remains largely unchanged today, involved using previously forbidden international varieties in the wines.
+The Super-Tuscan formula, which remains mostly unchanged today, involved using previously forbidden international varieties in the wines.
 These were principally Cabernet Sauvignon and Merlot, either blended together or with the indigenous Sangiovese.
-However, in the eyes of the law, they were considered mere table wines as they didn’t comply with the strict rules at the time.
+However, in the law’s eyes, they were considered mere table wines as they didn’t comply with the strict rules at the time.
 It wasn’t until later when the number of Super Tuscans had increased considerably, that the superior Indicazione Geografica Tipica (IGT) designation was created in 1992.
 Today Sassicaia, Solaia, Tignanello, and Luce are all super-hot Super Tuscans worth seeking out.